 When selecting a color for a specific colorway of a BOM component, the color reference refers to the desired color for that component in that particular colorway.

 For instance, if the artwork application for a product is embroidery and the color of the embroidery for the Midnight Ocean colorway is turquoise.
 At the same time, it is yellow for the charcoal colorway, you should choose turquoise from the color reference dropdown for the Midnight Ocean colorway option.

 colour confirmation reference

-A lab dip is a dyed fabric sample made to meet the colour standards of a designer.
-It is generally developed by a dye house or a colour lab.
-The purpose of a lab dip is to give a designer an idea of what the fabric colour will look like for manufacturing.
-More often than not a supplier will provide several options that are as close as they could get to the requested colour and they will be labelled as A, B, C, D, or 1, 2, 3, etc.
+A lab dip is essentially a dyed fabric sample created to meet the color standards of a designer, typically produced by a dye house or color lab.
+Its purpose is to provide the designer with an idea of what the fabric color will look like during manufacturing.

 adding multiple colourways